Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 wish*; Price 20,000 gp (I), 40,000 gp (*II*), 70,000 gp (*III*), 100,000
 gp (*IV*).

+### X-Ray Vision
-**X-Ray Vision:** On command, this ring gives its possessor the ability to see into and through solid matter.
+On command, this ring gives its possessor the ability to see into and through solid matter.
 Vision range is 20 feet, with the viewer seeing as if he were looking at something in normal light even if there is no illumination.
 X-ray vision can penetrate 1 foot of stone, 1